Search the best hotels in Moscow

 Moscow hasn't just embraced capitalism, it's capitalised itself into the world's richest city in the space of a couple of decades.
-Moscow has the most billionaires, it's most popular nightclub is called 'The Most', and it also boasts of having the most expensive cup of coffee.
+Moscow has the most billionaires, the most popular nightclub is called 'The Most', and it also boasts of having the world's most expensive cup of coffee.
 Moscow has accommodation to suit every pocket, from budget hostels to hotels worthy of a Tsar - or an oligarch.
 However, most of our Guru's selection of the best places to stay in Moscow are, unsurprisingly, luxury hotels.
 Historic and elegant, expect nothing but pure decadence!

 If you're only here for a short time the best places to stay in Moscow will be close to the centre of town.
 The Metro system is good, but sprawling.

 - The Hotel Baltschug Kempinski's location, just across the river from the Kremlin and St. Basil's, makes it one of the best places to stay in Moscow.
 The fact that it's extremely luxurious also helps.
 Service is slick and you'll also find a top-notch spa and iconic views across the river.

 - The Ritz Carlton is a good bet for luxury seekers.
 Here opulence is the name of the game with gilded interiors, sumptuous suites and a great spa.

 - The 5* Hotel National is a top spot, boasting a wonderfully central location and set in a historic building.
 The interiors are classy with an understated opulence and there is a pool, lovely restaurant and spa.

 - If you fancy a different sort of 5* experience then Mamaison All Suites Spa Hotel Pokrova should do the trick.
 Offering chic boutique suites with eclectic furnishings this glitzy hotel boasts a top-notch restaurant and spoiling spa.